Skip to content Skip to main navigation Skip to footer

 • Provide a vehicle through which Old Ottawa East resident, business, and community opinions, wishes, and feedback can be shared with elected representatives and their staff.

-• Preserve and improves Old Ottawa East as a residential community, its history and heritage.
+• Preserve and improve Old Ottawa East as a residential community, its history and heritage.

 • Enhance amenities in Old Ottawa East to help improve the quality of life for residents.